pixelfederation/doctrine-resettable-em-bundle/README.md

     # these entity managers won't be wrapped by the resettable entity manager:
     entity_managers:
         - readonly
+    connections:
         # these dbal connections won't be assigned to the keep alive handler
         dbal:
             - readonly
         # these redis cluster connections won't be assigned to the keep alive handler
         redis_cluster:
             - default
   # default 0 - if set, the connection ping operation will be executed each X seconds
   # (instead of at the beginning of each request)
   ping_interval: 10